hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger-labs/fabric-ansible-collection.md

             </td>
             <td>
-                - Also deleted doc for `installing-fabric-operator-console` since it was not being used
+                Ordering and endorsing organisation roles now have the ability to specify zones

+Added a task which check if the number of zones specified doesn't match the number of peers

             </td>
         </tr>
     </table>
     <div class="right-align">
-        Created At 2023-05-30 09:59:11 +0000 UTC
+        Created At 2023-06-12 13:34:45 +0000 UTC
     </div>
 </div>